 It’s important to recognise that the symptoms of a personality disorder tend to be things that most people experience at some point.

-To truly be the signs of a personality disorder, the symptoms need to be ingrained and longstanding, making the individual’s life consistently difficult.
+To truly be the signs of a personality disorder, the symptoms need to be ingrained and longstanding.
+They are symptoms that constantly and consistently make the individual’s life difficult.

 As with many personality disorders, a genetic link is suspected.
 This is because cases of paranoid personality disorder seem more common in families which already exhibit psychotic disorders, especially schizophrenia and delusional disorder.